 I love Paris!
 I like it in the spring, the summer and even in the fall.
-I am also one of the lucky girls who gets to go there often.
-In Paris I stay with my very Parisian friend who opens his doors to me, which leads to great things when I am in the city of lights.
+I’m also one of the lucky girls who gets to go there often.
+In Paris I stay with my very Parisian friend who opens his doors to me.
+His hospitality leads to great things when I am in the city of lights.

-My home away from home is a flat in the 13th arrondissement and as I use this as my home base while there, most recently at the end of March and the first week of April.
-This time I had the chance to see Paris turn from a wet March to a lovely April spring.
+My home away from home is a flat in the 13th arrondissement.
+I use this as my home base while there.
+On my most recent visit at the end of March and the first week of April, I saw Paris turn from a wet March to a lovely April spring.

 Butte aux Cailles is a hangout for artists and affluent hipsters, but expect some hills in this charming little area because you will have to make a climb.
-Butte aux Cailles is sandwiched in between the city’s Chinatown district at Metro Tolbiac, Corvisart and the Place d’Italie and it is the perfect way to get to know Paris from a local perspective.
+Butte aux Cailles is sandwiched in between the city’s Chinatown district at Metro Tolbiac, Corvisart and the Place d’Italie.
+Exploring this area is the perfect way to get to know Paris from a local perspective.

 My last trip in March was my second time to not only stay in the Shangri-La palace, but also to have dinner at L’Abeille, roughly translated meaning “The Bee, which was Napoleon’s favorite emblem.
 The palace has ties to Napoleon’s family, but more on that in a minute.

 Dining At Shangri-La